Julcatan/Election_Results-102021/README.md

     - Raymon Anthony Doane

 -The candidate results were:
-    - Charles Casper Stockham: 23,0% of the total vote, 85/
+    - Charles Casper Stockham received 23.0% of the total vote, 85,213 votes
-    - Diana DeGette
+    - Diana DeGette received 73.8% of the total vote, 272.892 votes
-    - Raymon Anthony Doane
+    - Raymon Anthony Doane received 3.1% of the total vote, 11,606 votes

-Candidate one receive x% of the vote and y number of votes ,,
-,,

 The winner of the election was:

-Candidate, who received x% ofthe vote and y number of votes.

-# Challenge Overview
+Diana DeGette was the winner of the election.
+She received 73.8% of the vote and 272.892 votes.

-# Challenge Summary
+# Election-Audit Summary

+This script can be reused to analyse any other election that determines the winner by popular vote.

+ - In order for the script to work correctly the source code needs to be in the same order as the csv file in this analysis.

+ - As an example you could use the script to analyse a local election for city commision.
+   The data in the current county column would have to be replaced with the city residential districts.

+- Another example would be to modify the script slighlty to pull data source files that are in a different format, for eexample a url or an excel file.
+  This part of the script that imports and reads the file would need to be adjusted:

+    # Add our dependencies.
+    import csv
+    import os

+    # Add a variable to load a file from a path.
+    file_to_load = os.path.join("Resources", "election_results.csv")